 Students will receive peer feedback in sessions when taking part in discussions, small group work and presentations.
 Tutor feedback will be given regularly during class activities.
-Formal tutor feedback will be provided for the formative assessment in week 7 both at an individual and group level.
+Formal tutor feedback will be provided for the formative assessment both at an individual and group level.
 The feedback is returned to students in line with university policy.
 Please check the Guide to Assessment, Standards, Marking and Feedback for more information.

 Cain, K. (2010).
 Reading Development and Difficulties.
 West Sussex: BPS Blackwell